-- 1. Any individual who is seeking to be, currently is, or was at the time of the alleged Code violation: - a.
-A member or license holder of an NGB, LAO, or USOC; - b.
-An employee of an NGB, LAO, or USOC, and/or: - c.
-Within the governance or disciplinary jurisdiction of an NGB, LAO, or USOC. - d.
-Authorized, approved, or appointed by an NGB, LAO, or USOC to have regular contact with Minor Athletes
+- a.
+A member or license holder of an NGB, LAO, or the USOPC; - b.
+An employee or board member of an NGB, LAO, or the USOPC; - c.
+Within the governance or disciplinary jurisdiction of an NGB, LAO, or the USOPC; - d.
+Authorized, approved, or appointed by an NGB, LAO, or the USOPC to have regular contact with or authority over Minor Athletes.